VenoMidas/redux-pizza-parlor/INSTRUCTIONS.md

 - No fancy styling required, save MUI for later

-- We still have questions around total cost.
-    - can we dispatch 2 actions this would remove the need to loop through cart array to sum price for "Total: cost" output
-    - click add on the pizza
+- We CAN send 2 dispatches
         - dispatch the entire `pizza` object to ADDTO_CART
             - in redux would return [...state, action.payload]
         - dispatch just `pizza.price` to UPDATE_TOTAL
-            - in redux would return sum += action.payload
+            - in redux would return state + action.payload
-- for example in the addToCart function...
+    - function addToCart (name can be whatever you want)
-    - dispatch({ type: 'ADDTO_CART', payload: pizza }, { type: 'UPDATE_TOTAL', payload: pizza.cost })
+    - dispatch({ type: 'ADDTO_CART', payload: pizza }); - (sends entire pizza object to the cart) dispatch({ type: 'UPDATE_TOTAL', payload: pizza.cost }) - (sends just the cost to the total cost reducer)
-        - or
-    - dispatch({ type: 'ADDTO_CART', payload: pizza });
-      dispatch({ type: 'UPDATE_TOTAL', payload: pizza.cost })